top of page

 1. Provide stability.
 Children feel a greater sense of stability when they know what to expect.
 Consistent procedures and routines help families, homes, and businesses (including schools) run smoothly.
 The less disruptive the environment, the more stable children feel.

 2. Give children a sense of security.
 Fears are real.
-Fear of the dark, ghosts, water, thunder and dying are not uncommon in children.
+Fear of the dark, ghosts, water, thunder, and dying are not uncommon in children.
 Establishing routines that children can count on provides them with a sense of security that can help them better manage their fears.

 3. Help children develop self-regulation (self-discipline and self-control).
 Self-regulation involves performing a task and/or behaving in a certain manner, even when one would rather not.
-Organized, consistent routines and procedures require accountability and accountability requires self-regulation.
+Organized, consistent routines and procedures require accountability, and accountability requires self-regulation.

 © Sharon Knapp Lamberth, August 28, 2021